spacefall/github-action-docker-build/README.md

 The resulting image is stored in ghcr.io, which is free for open source projects.

-The `dockerfile` should exist in project root.
+`dockerfile` should exist in project root.

-Also links a built image back to the repository via adding the according `LABEL` instruction to the dockerfile in process of a build.
+Also links a built image back to the repository via adding the according `LABEL` instruction to the dockerfile in a process of a build.

 Usage example (include it in a workflow file, e.g. `.github/workflows/build.yml`):